 While the use of feature flags among medium-sized companies is growing, many of them do not use this technique yet.
 This makes the release process a little trickier since quick rollback is not possible.
 Since the app store approval process makes instant rollback impossible, an updated version that fixes the issue becomes a better option than rollback.
 This is one of the reasons for using a longer beta testing cycle to make sure that no issues slip through to production.

-Staggered releases can still be used without feature flags through the Google Play console or iTunes Connect throught the recently introduced features of “staged rollout” and “phased releases” respectively.
+Staggered releases can still be used without feature flags through the Google Play console or iTunes Connect through the recently introduced features of “staged rollout” and “phased releases” respectively.

 After the initial release of the production version, the team prepares for the issues that come up to quickly release a fix within a few days.
 According to the rate of issues being reported, the team may need to follow a weekly update schedule until the rate is under control.
 When the rate and severity of issues are down to an acceptable level, they revert back to bi-weekly or monthly releases.